jiuShiQi97/it3080c_scripts/README.md

 My App
 ========
-# This is wenhan's aapp
+# This is wenhan's app
 ```javascript
 Javascript code block to highlight what's happening in my code